 Sunspots and age spots

-HOW DOES C02 RESURFACING WORK ON THE SKIN?
+HOW DOES C02 RESURFACING WORK

 The Co2 Resurfacing Laser places small channels of energy into the deepest layers of the skin.
 The heat formed by the laser stimulates new collagen growth in the skin without damaging the surrounding tissue.
 The development of new collagen will reduce the appearance of scarring, tighten the skin and reduce fine lines and wrinkles leading to a more youthful appearance.

 The CO2 Resurfacing laser can selective heat and eliminate pigment in the top layer of the skin reducing the appearance of age spots, blemishes and uneven skin tone.

 The CO2 resurfacing only requires a single pass allowing for a fast and comfortable treatment with minimal downtime.
 CO2 Resurfacing Laser is safe for use on patients with skin type 1-4.